maxcountryman/irctk/README.markdown

 There are others, feel free to add to this list! :) This may also be useful: http://www.irchelp.org/irchelp/rfc/rfc.html

-Here's a brief example of binding an event to a JOIN event:
+Here's a brief example of binding a function to a JOIN event:

     @bot.event('JOIN')
     def spammy_greeter(context):